rhexgomez/ItunesMovieApp/README.md

 # ItunesMovieApp

-A sample app that consume the [Itune API Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
+A sample app that consume the [Itune Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
 This demo app only fetches MOVIES that matches the search keyword.

 This app is using [Model–view–viewmodel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture because